SuperOfficeDocs/superoffice-docs/docs/apps/activate/activate-custom-app.md

 * Your custom application has [passed validation][1].

-By activating a custom application, the owner of the tenant agrees to [subscribe to Expander Services][2].
+By activating a custom application, the owner of the tenant agrees to [subscribe to Developer Tools][2] (formerly Expander Services).

 ## First-time activation